 Welcome to 73PSD.com!

-A resource site with specs, manuals, information, and an aggregation of links to resources for the Ford 7.3L Power Stroke Diesel Engine.
+The starting point for finding specs, manuals, information, and an aggregation of links to resources for the Ford 7.3L Power Stroke Diesel Engine.

-Every diesel engine has a following and fans but the 7.3L PSD has continued to hold its beloved status for decades after being discontinued.
-Today many still testify to the 7.3 thanks to its reliability and self serviceability.
-Produced from 1994.5 to 2003, the 7.3L PSD was once the most powerful in its class built on cutting edge injector technology.
+Many diesel engines have their fans but the 7.3L Power Stroke Diesel has a following and has continued to hold its beloved status to current day, decades after being discontinued.
+Daily users still testify to the 7.3 due to its reliability and self serviceability.
+Produced from 1994.5 to 2003, the 7.3L PSD was introduced the most powerful in its class built on cutting edge injector technology.
 Now seen as a dinosaur and a relic from the past by modern diesel engine standards, the 7.3L PSD continues to prove that it can still get the job done without breaking the bank and without breaking down.
-Still a sought after choice for those looking to save money or perform service, repairs, an maintenance themselves when choosing a used diesel powered vehicle.
+7.3 powered OBS and PS Ford trucks are still a highly sought after choice for those looking to save money or perform service, repairs, and maintenance themselves when choosing a used diesel powered vehicle.

 A little history: